How will America Deal with Russia’s Interest in Afghanistan?

 Some options are:

-A small force for the counter-terror mission, gathering intelligence for international counter-narcotic efforts, and advising select Afghan units, like the Afghan National Army Commando Corps.
+A small force for the counter-terror mission, gathering intelligence for international counter-narcotics efforts, and advising select Afghan units, like the Afghan National Army Commando Corps.
 U.S. President Donald Trump says 8,600 troops will remain after 5,000 are withdrawn over five months.
 If that happens, expect to see even more contractors in the country.

 Containment.
 The Taliban can ask the Russians how this works, but the U.S. could help secure Afghanistan’s perimeter via specific security arrangements with China, Pakistan, and Iran.
 This will require an increase in military-to-military and law enforcement cooperation, both for security sector reform and border security and to stanch the flow of drugs which will likely continue when the Taliban have a formal role in the political process, especially given the numerous transport links between Afghanistan and its northern neighbors.